maikschneider/bw_focuspoint_images/README.md

 -   More frontend examples (e.g. svg animation, use of canvas element,..)
--   New field types for the wizard (e.g. PageTree)
--   DataProcessor for injecting data into the wizard
 -   Better configuration of the custom tt\_content element (e.g.
     template selection, further display configuration)
 -   \...